sjmyuan/sjmyuan.github.io/_drafts/effect-and-side-effect.md

 The denominator can not be zero
 ```

-Let's see another example about file operations, we have an Effect to stand for different type of file operations
+Let's see another example about file operations, say we have an Effect to stand for different type of file operations

 ```scala
 sealed trait FileOps[A]